Make a Child’s Holiday Wish Come True

 Awareness Event: “HIGH TEA WITH A HOT TOPIC”

-Come learn about sex trafficking and the commercial sexual exploitation of women in our area on Sunday, November 2, at 3 pm, in an educational forum sponsored by The First Parish Church of Stow and Acton and RIA House, Inc. Forum speakers will include Kim McLarin, from Channel 2 WGBH’s “Basic Black”and Assistant Professor at Emerson College; State Rep. Kate Hogan (a leader who has brought forth and succeeded in getting legislation passed to fight human trafficking); and Heather Wightman, the Founder and Managing Director of RIA House, Inc. The church is located at 353 Great Road in Stow (corner of Rts.
+Come learn about sex trafficking and the commercial sexual exploitation of women in our area on Sunday, November 2, at 3 pm, in an educational forum sponsored by The First Parish Church of Stow and Acton and RIA House, Inc. Forum speakers will include Kim McLarin, from Channel 2 WGBH’s “Basic Black”and Assistant Professor at Emerson College; State Rep. Kate Hogan (a leader who has brought forth and succeeded in getting legislation passed to fight human trafficking); and Heather Wightman, the Founder and Managing Director of RIA House, Inc. Come and enjoy “high tea” with us, get informed, and learn what you can do to make a difference in the lives of the women who are surviving “modern day slavery.”
+The church is located at 353 Great Road in Stow (corner of Rts.
 117 and 62).
 Facilities are handicap accessible.

 STOW GARDEN CLUB PRESENTS TONY TODESCO

 The Stow Garden Club’s meeting on Wednesday, November 5, at 7pm will be a presentation of flower arranging by Tony Todesco.
 Tony is a gifted artist, national flower judge, and owner of One Main Street Studio in Stow, where his colorful style and expertise make him a sought after designer and lecturer.
+He has lectured for garden clubs around the world, and has had his work displayed at the Boston Museum of Fine Arts.
 The presentation will take place at the Union Church, 317 Great Rd.
 (Rt.
 117), Stow.
 Members of other garden clubs are invited, and all guests are welcome to attend for a nominal fee of $5.
 For more information please contact MariePatrice Masse, 978-579-0897.

 Publishing Networking Group Meeting

 The next Publishing Networking Group meeting takes place at the Randall Library on Saturday, November 8, at 10:30am.
 Guest speaker will be P. D. Callahan who lives in Carlisle, and has published several short works in literary magazines.
 Paul will discuss his writing and the publishing process.
-To learn more about the book, please visit Paul’s website doorindarkwater.com.
 The meeting is open to EFA members and non-members, freelancers, and anyone interested in publishing.
-For more information send email to email@example.com.
+For more information send email to [email protected].

 ~Outside of Stow~